Gatekeeper: new materials approval

-Areas of improvement using this material approval workflow software include:
+Areas of improvement using this material approval workflow software include four aspects:

-Secure request management: The material approval process begins with a simple material request.
-It seems so benign, "I would like to order new raw materials X, Y and Z." What could possibly be so complicate about that?
+1. Secure request management: The material approval process begins with a simple material request.
+It seems so benign, "I would like to order new raw materials X, Y and Z." What could possibly be so complicated?
 Alas.
-The request has to be routed past many approvers in so many unique departments -- including Legal, EHS, Engineering and more.
+The request has to be routed past many approvers in so many unique departments — including Legal, EHS, Engineering and more.
 It can take weeks, sometimes longer.